itszootime/ps-framework/README.md

 mvn clean package
 ```

-The resulting WAR file can be deployed using Tomcat.
+The resulting WAR file can be deployed using any Java Servlet 2.5+ compatible web container, such as [Apache Tomcat](http://tomcat.apache.org/).

 ## Using the service